ShubhamCraft/portfolio/README.md

 - **Description**: Implemented web scraping techniques to gather data for competitive analysis.
 - **Technologies Used**: Python, Selenium, BeautifulSoup

+## Soft Skills

+- Problem Solving
+- Attention to Detail
+- Adaptability
+- Presentation Skills

+## About Me

+I'm passionate about leveraging data to solve complex problems and create value.
+In my free time, I enjoy reading about new advancements in data science, hiking, and exploring new technologies.

 ## Contact

 Feel free to reach out to me for any collaboration or queries: